vlall/awesome-cardano/README.md

 - General Cardano Formal Specifications

 ### Stakepools
-- Description: There are two ways an ada holder can earn rewards: by delegating their stake to a stake pool run by someone else, or by running their own stake pool.
+- There are two ways an ada holder can earn rewards: by delegating their stake to a stake pool run by someone else, or by running their own stake pool.
 The amount of stake delegated to a given stake pool is the primary way the Ouroboros protocol chooses who should add the next block to the blockchain, and receive a monetary reward for doing so.
 The more stake is delegated to a stake pool (up to a certain point), the more likely it is to make the next block – and the rewards that it earns are shared between everyone who delegated their stake to that stake pool.
 - Resources:
 https://cardano-foundation.gitbook.io/stake-pool-course/
 https://developers.cardano.org/en/testnets/cardano/get-started/creating-a-stake-pool/